Ph0en1xWang/phoenix/README.md

 # phoenix

-This will be an new generation
+This will be a new generation